 Following is information on external scholarships to which students enrolled at The Johns Hopkins University School of Medicine may apply.
 Students should review the application instructions and eligibility requirements of each scholarship in detail before applying.

 Unless otherwise noted, all application materials and supporting documentation should be sent directly to the foundation offering the specific scholarship.
 Click on the scholarship name for additional information (and the application, when available).

 All external scholarships and fellowships must be reported to the Financial Aid Office each academic year that they are received.

 Due: Various dates based on the scholarship

-The AMA lists various scholarship opportunities on its website.
-Review their website for additional information.
+The American Medical Association lists various scholarship opportunities on its website.

 Association of American Medical Colleges (AAMC)